Application of axiomatic formal theory to the Abraham--Minkowski controversy: Electromagnetic Conservation

-Substituting Eq.~(\ref{EQn3.50}) into Eq.~(\ref{EQn3.49}) produces
+Substituting Eq.~(\ref{EQw4.32}) into Eq.~(\ref{EQw4.31}) produces \cite{BIPfei}

 The total energy and total momentum are both quadratic in the fields and must have the same dependence on the refractive index $n$.
-We note that if the particle density $\rho_0$ is constant then Eq.~(\ref{EQn3.51}) is false because the two nonzero terms would depend on different powers of the refractive index.
-Although Pfeifer, Nieminen, Heckenberg, and Rubinsztein-Dunlop \cite{BIPfei} do not propose a time-dependent model for the particle density $\rho_0$, the two non-zero terms of the energy continuity equation will be incommensurate unless Eq.~(\ref{EQn3.51}) becomes
+We note that if the particle density $\rho_0$ is constant then Eq.~(\ref{EQw4.33}) reproduces Eq.~(\ref{EQw4.26}) and is manifestly false because the two nonzero terms would depend on different powers of the refractive index and because the equation would be incommensurate with Poynting's theorem.
+Although Pfeifer, Nieminen, Heckenberg, and Rubinsztein-Dunlop \cite{BIPfei} do not propose a time-dependent model for the particle density $\rho_0$, the two non-zero terms of the energy continuity equation will be incommensurate unless Eq.~(\ref{EQw4.33}) becomes